“It’s just a vehicle for your soul; it’s what you’ve been given.”

 Transcript for 100 Different Stereotypes in a Second

-I’m pretty sure the majority of people who see me, like, a hundred different stereotypes go through their minds in a second.
-So, like, an assumption might be, for example, oppression is usually thought of.
-Women are of inferior status.
-So my dad is always paranoid and is like, “No, walk next to me.
+I’m pretty sure the majority of people who see me are, like, a hundred different stereotypes go through their minds in a second.
+So, like, an assumption might be, for example, oppression is usually thought up, like, you know, women are of inferior status.
+So my dad is always paranoid and is like, “Walk next to me.
 Don’t ever walk behind me.”
 You know?
 Things like that.
 You’re more aware of that, I guess.

 This is just my personal opinion is that it’s to temper vanity.
-So you don’t take, you don’t put as much attention or effort into your appearance and take as much pride in your appearance which isn’t really in your hands in the first place.
-It’s not something… It’s just a vehicle for your soul in a way.
-And you’re not supposed to sit there primp and preen for hours.
+You don’t put as much attention or effort into your appearance and take as much pride in your appearance which isn’t really in your hands in the first place.
+It’s just a vehicle for your soul in a way, and you’re not supposed to sit there primp and preen for hours.
 And then, you know, it shouldn’t be a source of pride.
-You shouldn’t be something where it’s like, “Oh, I’m prettier than so and so” or to compare because it’s just what you’ve been given.
+You shouldn’t be something where it’s like, “Oh, I’m prettier than so and so,” or to compare because it’s just what you’ve been given.
+You know, that’s something that was predetermined.
+You had no say in it, so it’s not really an achievement, and it’s also shouldn’t be something to be blamed for.

-I guess that’s part of it.
-It took awhile to get to that point.
+And it took awhile to get to that point.
 I didn’t have this like philosophical epiphany, like “Oh, I should do this for this reason exactly.”
 Like I didn’t really know why I did it.
 I did it because my mom wore it, and I admired her, and I wanted to.
-And as I grew older, I started thinking about it more, and that’s sort of what I came to the conclusion of.
+And then as I grew older, I started thinking about it more, and that’s sort of what I came to the conclusion.

-Like, for example, a lady at… was it Marshall’s or something?
-She was like, “Oh, do you get to choose who you marry?” and things.
+Like, for example, a lady at – was it Marshall’s or something?
+No, T.J.
+Maxx.
+She was like, “Oh, so do you get to choose who you marry?” and things.
 The idea of arranged marriage.
-And she was like, ”Oh, so do you get to choose who you marry, how does it work?” and things.
+And she was like, “Oh, so do you get to choose who you marry, how does it work?” and things.
 And I’m like, this isn’t something you ask someone randomly.
 I mean, there’s obviously this idea in your head of what is the case and you want to see if it’s true, if it matches up to reality.
-And I’m glad that she asked me because I had an opportunity to answer and say, “Well, no, in fact, religiously speaking, you can’t force a girl to marry someone she doesn’t want to.
+And I’m glad that she asked me because I had an opportunity to answer and say, “Well, no, and in fact, religiously speaking, you can’t force a girl to marry someone she doesn’t want to.
 It’s not a legally valid marriage.”
 And it could be for a completely dumb reason like he’s not cute or his teeth are weird or something.
 She has a right to reject a proposal.
-So I think that it’s something that’s more cultural in the differences.
+Of course, people always have preconceived notions.
+I have preconceived notions, I mean… once you get to know someone, it’s harder to hold those stereotypes.
+And if someone is smiling at you, you can’t really sit there and be like, “You’re the spawn of the devil!”
+You know, you, like, smile back.
+It’s just natural reactions.